Existence of equivariant models of spherical varieties and other G-varieties: Models of horospherical homogeneous spaces

 where $\alpha^\vee$ denotes the simple coroot corresponding to a simple root $\alpha$. \end{subsec}

 \begin{definition} A {\em horospherical datum for} $G$ is a pair $(I,M)$, where $I$ is a subset of $\Sm$ and $M$ is a subgroup of $X=\X^*(T)$ satisfying

 \end{definition}

-\begin{construction} For a horospherical datum $(I,M)$ we construct a horospherical subgroup $H_{I,M}\subset G$ as follows.
+\begin{construction} For given $(T,B)$ and for a horospherical datum $(I,M)$, we construct a horospherical subgroup $H_{I,M}\subset G$ as follows.
 Let $P_I$ denote the standard parabolic subgroup of $G$ corresponding to $I$.
 By \eqref{e:P-I-char}, we may regard elements $\chi\in M$ as characters of $P_I$.
 We set